intermine/im-docs/docs/get-started/tutorial.rst

  83000626 | PFL1385c          |                     | ABRA   |        |              |                      |   83000003
 (1 row)
 }}}
-Which showed that !UniProt provided `primaryIdentifier` and `symbol` attributes and set the `organism` reference.
-The `id` was set automatically by the !ObjectStore and will be different each time you build your Mine.
+Which showed that UniProt provided `primaryIdentifier` and `symbol` attributes and set the `organism` reference.
+The `id` was set automatically by the ObjectStore and will be different each time you build your Mine.

 Running the same query after `malaria-gff` is added shows that more fields have been filled in for same gene and that it has kept the same id:
 {{{